 The VA gives borrowers a one-time opportunity to fully restore their entitlement without selling or otherwise disposing of their home.
-This benefit essentially allows veterans to retain an investment property or a second home and purchase again using the full reach of their entitlement.
+This benefit allows veterans to retain an investment property or a second home and purchase again using the full reach of their entitlement.

-For example, let's say you buy a home with a VA loan and then later refinance into a conventional mortgage.
+For example, let's say you buy a home with a VA loan and then refinance into a conventional mortgage.
 Refinancing pays off the original loan in full.
-At that point, if you're planning to hold onto the home rather then sell it, you could look to apply for the one-time restoration of entitlement to purchase again using your full VA loan entitlement.
+At that point, if you're planning to hold onto the home rather than sell it, you could look to apply for the one-time restoration of entitlement to purchase again using your full VA loan entitlement.

 There's a big caveat here worth noting: If you obtain the one-time restoration and then later want to seek another VA loan, you'll have to sell every property you obtained with a VA loan in order to restore your entitlement.